Basics of the model structure

 Meta relationship classes

-Meta Relationship Classes are used for defining model-level settings, like which temporal blocks or stochastic structures are active, and what the model output is.
+Meta relationship classes are used for defining model-level settings, like which temporal_blocks or stochastic_structures are active, and what the model output is.
 These include:

 Introduction to parameters